lucasholter00/java-api-migrations/README.md

 | 9  | Three Colours: Blue   | Krzysztof Kieslowski   | Poland           | Juliette Binoche  | 09/03/1964 | Krzysztof Kieslowski     | email@email.com       | 1993 | Drama           | 8     |
 | 10 | Cyrano de Bergerac    | Jean-Paul Rappeneau    | France           | Gerard Depardieu  | 27/12/1948 | Edmond Rostand           | edmond@rostand.com    | 1990 | Historical      | 9     |

-- Then work through the process of adding scripts to migrate the database structure until you end up with a normalised database similar to the one you had in the previous activity.
+- Then work through the process of adding scripts to migrate the database structure until you end up with a normalised database with a number of tables in it.
-- When you have reached that point, then you can add a further script that will add in the data shown to the completed database.
+- When you have reached that point, then you can add a further script that will add in the data shown to the completed database, make sure the data is inserted into the correct tables.
 - For an extra challenge you could make use of some of the data that can be found in the datasets [here](https://datasets.imdbws.com/) to use some real data, but don't spend too long on it (also don't try to add too much data to your database).

 ## Extension Activity